The X. J. Kennedy Poetry Prize

 - No more than one poem per page.

-- Submissions are judged blind.
+- Submissions are anonymous.
 Please remove any identifying information from the manuscript.

 - Submit as a .pdf, .docx, or .doc file format.